 Dominating the city landscape is the large cruise ship terminal located in downtown Saint John.
 On the other side of the bridge are the Reversing Falls and rapids - a popular natural attraction.

 Some of the more visited sites in Saint John include the Cathedral of the Immaculate Conception, Loyalist House, Thomas Bell Residence, Carleton Martello Tower, Fort Charnisay, Fort Howe, HMS Plumper Shipwreck, Trinity Galleries, Citadel Gallery, and the Saint John Arts Centre.
 According to documents there 13 National Historic Sites of Canada in Saint John, New Brunswick.

 People of Saint John enjoy activities like birdwatching, hiking, biking, picnicking, sightseeing, kayaking, boating, sailing, swimming, geocaching, fishing, golfing, zip-lining, xc skiing, snowshoeing and more.
-Some of the more popular natural attraction destinations include Irving Nature Park, Mispec Beach, Fallsview Park, the Reversing Rapids and Wolastoq Park.
+Some of the more popular natural attraction destinations include Irving Nature Park, Mispec Beach, Fallsview Park, Harbour Passage Trail, the Reversing Rapids, Rosewood Park and Wolastoq Park.